hyperledger/indy-hipe/text/messaging-protocol/README.md

 If Alice still wants to communicate with Bob, she sends a **Connection Response**.

 ```
-con_res = {
+con_res = { # anoncrypted using B.ep.vk
-    id: did@B:A
+    id: B.did@B:A
     type: con_res
-    content:
-        anoncrypt( {
+    content: {  # anoncrypted using B.vk@B:A
-            did: did@A:B
+            did: A.did@A:B
-            vk: vk@A:B
+            vk: A.vk@A:B
-            }, vk@B:A)
     }
+}
 ```
-Besides the type, there are a few differences from the connection request.
-Alice uses `did@B:A` that Bob sent her as the message `id`.
-She also anoncrypts the message content using Bob's verification key `vk@B:A`.

-Similar to Bob's connection request, the message content includes Alice's pairwise `did` so that Bob has a persistent address to send messages to, and Alice's verification key **NOTE: so now Bob has 2 vks for Alice?
-Disambiguate this** so he can encrypt future messages to her.
+* The id is `A.did@B:A`, the DID that Bob sent Alice.
+* Content is anoncrypted using Bob's new verification key `B.vk@B:A`.
+It includes:
+  * A DID that Alice created for the Bob-to-Alice relationship
+  * A new, connection-specific verification key so that Bob can send Alice authcrypted messages

 The whole message is likewise anoncrypted using Bob's endpoint verification key.
+From this point forward, the message content is encrypted twice.

 ### 4. Bob Acknowledges

 When Bob receives the connection response, he sends an acknowledgement message back.
-At this point, Bob has Alice's verification key, DID, and endpoint, and can now send messages securely using `authcrypt`.
+At this point, Bob has Alice's new verification key, DID, and endpoint (with its own verification key and url), and can now send messages securely using `authcrypt`.
 But Alice needs to know that her `con_res` message was received successfully.

 ```
-ack = {
+ack = {  # anoncrypted using A.ep.vk
-    id: did@A:B
+    id: A.did@A:B
     type: ack
-    content:
-        authcrypt( {
+    content: {  # authcrypted using A.vk@A:B and B.vk@B:A
-            "success"
+    	str: "success"
-            }, vk@A:B, vk@B:A)
+    }
 }
 anoncrypt(ack, ep vk@A)
 ```
 Note that no new information is sent here except for a "success" string.
 However, the message content is authcrypted using both Alice's and Bob's verification key.
 Thus, this simple message serves as proof that Bob's channel  of communication to Alice is now computationally secure.